+However, this was not the end of the protest from within the Jewish community.
 In August, Edwin Montagu, the (Jewish) Secretary of State for India, launched a vehement protest in the Cabinet entitled 'The Anti-Semitism of the Present Government'.
 Montagu's opposition to Zionism, which he called 'a mischievous political creed', was based on a fear that Jews like himself, who were thoroughly assimilated in another country, would be expected to uproot to Palestine, and thus lose the citizenship they coveted so highly.
-Montagu also asked whether the Zionist plan intended to move Palestinian Arabs out of the way for Jews.
+Montagu also asked whether the Zionist plan intended to move Palestinian Arabs out of the way for Jews.54

 Montagu continued his attack on a declaration to the very end.
-Then in October 1917 there came another last minute protest, this time from Lord Curzon, Leader of the House of Lords.
+Then in October 1917 there came another last minute protest against a declaration, this time from Lord Curzon, Leader of the House of Lords.
 Ignoring the internal Jewish feud, the former Viceroy of India outlined the impracticalities and ambiguities, as he saw them, in the Zionist plan for Palestine.
 Were all the Jews of the world supposed to fit in this small country?
 Did the Zionists really intend to establish a Jewish state, or not?
 And what was to happen to the indigenous Arab population, who would never accept a subordinate role?
-The idea of a Jewish National Home was, he cautioned, a recipe for failure.
-30
+The idea of a Jewish National Home was, he cautioned, a recipe for failure.55